 That said, the trails are clearly marked, accommodation is easy to find, and since you don’t need camping gear, it’s possible to carry one’s own belongings easily enough.
 I elected not to hire a porter nor a guide.
 I feared a guide might make too many decisions for me and limit my freedom.
 Another blogger also wrote a rant about the low level of professionalism, steering me further away.

-The NATT guide was a great help and a great free resource I’d recommend printing and bridging along if you plan to go it alone.
+The NATT guide was a great help and free resource I’d recommend printing and bridging along if you plan to go it alone.

 How physically fit do I need to be?